MICROBIAL CONTROL OF PARAFFIN, SCALE, CORROSION AND EMULSION

 Paraffin accumulation, corrosion, scale and emulsion formation have resulted in significant economic losses and reduced profitability for oil producers and operators.
 Traditional control methods such as hot oiling, chemical treating and scraping have been marginally successful and temporary at best.
 Often these methods have serious long term effects (especially in the case of hot oiling) on the productive life of the well.

-PD is batch treated and gravity fed or pumped into the well-bore annulus.
+ParagoneM is batch treated and gravity fed or pumped into the well-bore annulus.
 Usually, little or no modification of wellhead plumbing is required to accommodate the treating equipment.
 Produced fluids from the storage facilities are not used as a treatment medium.

 PARAFFIN REDUCTION IN THE WELL-BORE FLUIDS

 Turbulence in the well fluids, created by inflow from the formation and pump action, will disperse ParagoneM throughout the well fluids.
 As the bacteria are dispersed they remove paraffin molecules.

 The metabolic processes of the bacteria degrade and resolubilze the paraffin with two beneficial results.
 First, the petroleum will not reform paraffin deposits at any point in the pumping system, the flow lines, or the storage tanks; and secondly, the viscosity of the fluids can be reduced, which can result in a proportional increase in API gravity.